Skip To Content

 Can I afford to be a stay-at-home parent for a while?
 Will that hurt my career and my future financial security?

-Your 40s & 50s
+Your 40s and 50s

 During your 40s and 50s, life is whizzing ahead, both personally and professionally.
 You may be married, raising young children, managing the household finances, funding college tuitions, paying a mortgage and tending to a demanding career.
-How can you best plan for potential needs later in life, and take advantage of opportunities to advance your progress toward your life goals?
+How can you best plan for potential needs later in life and take advantage of opportunities to advance your progress toward your life goals?

 At this stage of my financial life, I feel like I could benefit from working with a financial advisor.
 How do I find one I can trust?